ibm-cloud-docs/appid/adding-overview.md

 # Adding {{site.data.keyword.appid_short_notm}} overview
 {: #adding-overview}

-{{site.data.keyword.appid_full}} is deprecated.
-As of 01 May 2024, you can't create new instances, and access to free instances will be removed.
-Existing instances are supported until 01 October 2025.
-Any instances that still exist on that date will be deleted. {: deprecated}

 You can quickly add authentication and authorization to your application by integrating {{site.data.keyword.appid_short_notm}}.
 Regardless of the type of flow that you use, you can securely authenticate users to your app.
 With authentication in place, you can provide personalized user experiences across all types of devices.
 {: shortdesc}